salimkayabasi/how-to-start-new-node-project/README.md

 Regarding the current nodejs version and some comparing article, there is no big reason for switching package manager from yarn to `npm@5`.
 Still we can stay with yarn.

+Don't forget to add `.yarnclean` file to your repository.

 ### Npm Scripts

 Try to cover all development and deployment related tasks.
 Your project will run w/o any IDE on CI.